 - Tick on the Turn On Sharing.

 - On the Password Protected Sharing, it’s up to you whether you want anyone from the network to use a password for access or not.

-- Click the Apply Changes and exit or close the browser.
+- Click on the Save Changes and close the Network and Sharing Center window.

 - Now restart your PC to make sure that the changes you made have taken effect.

 - Do this to other Windows computer connected to the network.
 And if you want them to gain access to the devices connected to the network.

 Aside from the intention of being the hero of the network sharing, be sure to only allow devices that you trust.
 And if you would ask me, I would refer a password-protected access to every device in the network This way, if someone or anyone unauthorized is ever to infiltrate the network, your Windows devices will not be in immediate jeopardy.

 Do you have questions about a certain point in this article?
 Is there some part of the article that we have not explained or discussed properly?
 If you think that there is a part that we need to clarify more, feel free to ping us through the comment section.
 We will try to answer them as soon as we can or make some clarification if needed.